Users

 1. To remove a permission, click its Remove button in the Action column of the permissions list.

 1. Click Update.
-The dialog will close and the user is updated.
+The dialog will close, and the user will be updated.

 Changing User Passwords